Adam Wilk: Detroit Tigers

 The Detroit Tigers called Wilk up to the majors for the first time on May 24, 2011, when Phil Coke was placed on the 15-day disabled list with a bone bruise in his right foot.

 On May 26, 2011, Wilk made his major league debut against the Boston Red Sox, relieving Max Scherzer in the middle of the third inning.
-He pitched 3.2 innings, gave up one unearned run, struck out four batters, two hits, and one walk.

-On May 28, 2011, Wilk was optioned to Triple-A Toledo to make room for recently acquired David Purcey.
+He pitched 3 2/3 innings, gave up one unearned run, struck out four batters, two hits, and one walk.
+On May 28, Wilk was optioned to the Triple-A Toledo Mud Hens to make room for recently acquired David Purcey.

 NC Dinos

-On December 19, 2012, Wilk's contact was sold by the Tigers to the Korean NC Dinos.
-He signed a minor league deal with the Pittsburgh Pirates on December 18, 2013.
+On December 19, 2012, Wilk's contact was sold by the Tigers to the NC Dinos of the KBO League.
+He made 17 appearances (16 starts) for the Dinos in 2013, logging a 4-8 record and 4.12 ERA with 70 strikeouts across 91 2/3 innings pitched.

+Pittsburgh Pirates

+Wilk signed a minor league contract with the Pittsburgh Pirates on December 18, 2013.
+He made 28 appearances (24 starts) for the Triple-A Indianapolis Indians in 2014, compiling a 7-14 record and 4.73 ERA with 106 strikeouts and one save across 146 2/3 innings pitched.

 Los Angeles Angels

-Wilk signed a major league deal with the Los Angeles Angels of Anaheim on December 5, 2014.
-He was designated for assignment on July 25, 2015.
+Wilk signed a major league contract with the Los Angeles Angels of Anaheim on December 5, 2014.
+He made one appearance for Los Angeles on April 15, 2015, allowing one run across two innings pitched against the Texas Rangers.
+Wilk was designated for assignment by the Angels on July 25.
+He cleared waivers and was sent outright to the Triple-A Salt Lake Bees the next day.